NicodemusGurion/nicodemusgurion.github.io/islam/00-featured.md

 The fact that other men are not drawn to sexually abuse children makes Muhammad shocked.

-## Quran verses promoting violence
+## Quran and Hadith verses promoting violence

 [Surah 3:151-152](https://quran.com/3/151-152)